Malaysia's new digital economy adviser Jack Ma could still be Indonesia's adviser

 - Posted 24 Mar 2017 11:26

-KUALA LUMPUR: Alibaba Group Holding founder Jack Ma said he has not turned his back on Indonesia despite formalising his role as digital economy adviser with Malaysia - an offer made by Jakarta first.
+KUALA LUMPUR: Alibaba Group Holding founder Jack Ma said his team has made several trips to Indonesia, in comments suggesting that he has not turned his back on the country after formalising his role as digital economy adviser with Malaysia - an offer made by Jakarta first.

 "I haven’t had the opportunity to go there yet, but our team has already been there many times before I see the president (to understand what we can do), " he said at a news conference on Thursday (Mar 24) in Kuala Lumpur.
 "I don't want it to be just president and I shake hands at G20 saying ‘yes, we'll do something’ and next time we go there shake hands say, 'yes, we'll do something'."